codecoding/JSDesmitificado/readme.md

-#Tokiota JS
+#JS Desmitificado
-This is just random material used for a JS course.
+Random material used for a JS course.

 #TODO
 1. npm init.